 This is my favorite picture on my hard drive and I will carry in my heart forever.
 This is the picture that I want you to think about when you are tired and frustrated and thinking my extraordinary expectations deal might not be worth the effort: This is Michael giving the Commencement Address to his 600+ peers on graduation day.
 Look at the faces on the people behind him.
 They are the school board, the principal, the superintendent and the class president.
 They are people that had ordinary expectations for a blind child…. until they were challenged to create a journey that was outside of what was typically expected for a student without sight.
 Look how proud they are of all that Michael accomplished.
 More importantly, if you ask the folks there that know Michael well, they’d likely say they are most proud of the young man Michael has become and that his impact on all of the people he meets is extraordinary.

 Kristin Smedley is a 2019 Champion of Hope Award winner.
-She is an author, non profit leader and TEDx speaker.
+She is a Best Selling author, non profit leader and TEDx speaker.
 She originally planned to be a third grade teacher… and then two of her three children were diagnosed as blind.
 Kristin now shares her journey of raising her kids to not just survive challenges, but to thrive!
-She speaks around the globe regarding blindness and resilience, and she just launched her new series teaching people to SEE: Set Extraordinary Expectations!
+She speaks around the globe regarding blindness and resilience, and she is about to launch a new nonprofit: Thriving Blind Academy to change the journey of people living with sight loss around the world!
 Watch her TEDx talk here and order her new book here.
-If you are interested to have Kristin speak at your upcoming event, email her at firstname.lastname@example.org or contact her here!
+If you are interested to have Kristin speak at your upcoming event, email her at email@example.com or contact her here!